CBergane/mildew-detector/README.md

 ![Summary](readmefiles/images/pp5-mildew-detector-christian.herokuapp.com-summary.png)

 - **Page 2: Project Usage**
-This page explains the usege of the diferent pages in the project.
+This page serves to provide a comprehensive explanation of the various project pages and their usage.

 ![Hypothesis-visualisation](readmefiles/images/pp5-mildew-detector-christian.herokuapp.com-usage.png)